pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 and the pre-replicative complex (CC).

 Each table includes ontology term details and supporting data.
-The GO annotation display on PomBase gene pages includes ontology term details and supporting data.
+The GO annotation display on ${database_name} gene pages includes ontology term details and supporting data.
 The summary view shows just the
 essentials: The list of terms is filtered, using the ontology structure, so that it shows only the most specific terms used to